Kenneth Meng

 Dreo TurboPoly Fan 704S

 I added this fan to Home Assistant using the cloud-based Dreo integration.
 The fan is a good product (energy efficient, customizable vertical/horizontal oscillation and position, and quiet) but the Home Assistant integration did fail for a while because the Dreo SSL certificate expired.
-Home Assistant connectivity to this fan is not critical, but I learned to not rely on cloud-based integrations if I care about reliably controlling a device through Home Assistant.
+Home Assistant connectivity to this fan is not critical, but I learned to not rely on cloud-based integrations for reliability.

 Nanoleaf Multicolor Floor Lamp